wwuoti/blog/src/posts/blog/reaper-wayland.md

 [1745079.162] {Default Queue}  -> wl_surface#44.commit()
 ```

 Interestinly after this, no flicker happens at all on Wayland.
+So the solution is not *quite* perfect, as the color overlay I added for debugging does not work.

 But since the playhead now moves as expected, I'm going to let it pass.

 Let's move on to the next issue.